SERVICES & RATES

 A manuscript evaluation is most effective when applied to a completed first draft.
 Please note that there is a $30 minimum for this service and that word counts are rounded up to the nearest thousand.

 Developmental editing's focus is all about assessing early manuscripts on a big-picture level.
 Rather than correcting language, it deals with overall issues and structural elements.
 In the process of a developmental edit, you can expect an editor to provide feedback on story structure, pacing, and characterization; point out sections that can be combined, omitted, or elaborated on; suggest ways to tighten up parts of the narrative that are dragging; point out plot holes and themes that don't fit with the rest of the story; and flag elements that may alienate readers.
-For developmental editing of non-fiction, you can expect an editor to suggest ways that the chapters might be reorganized, or divided and recombined, to improve flow; provide feedback on recurring themes and messages with an eye to strengthening them; suggest increasing or decreasing the level of personal information in order to best serve the intended purpose of the manuscript; point out sections that are rambling or aimless and could be tightened up or omitted; and flag areas that might benefit from more research.
+For developmental editing of creative nonfiction, you can expect an editor to suggest ways that the chapters might be reorganized, or divided and recombined, to improve flow; provide feedback on recurring themes and messages with an eye to strengthening them; suggest increasing or decreasing the level of personal information in order to best serve the intended purpose of the manuscript; point out sections that are rambling or aimless and could be tightened up or omitted; and flag areas that might benefit from more research.

 For developmental editing, Michelle will provide detailed feedback in an extensive revision letter that outlines problem areas, with general suggestions on where and how those issues might be fixed, as well as more specific observations in comments on the manuscript document itself.
 In cases where pacing is an issue, Michelle may also include a chapter-by-chapter breakdown of story arcs and plot elements to help a client better understand the peaks and valleys of their piece, and to identify plot threads that have been unintentionally left unresolved or unaddressed.

 Developmental editing is appropriate for completed manuscripts in their first or second drafts.
 Most manuscripts require more than one round of developmental editing, as it is difficult for both author and editor to effectively address all issues at once.